Lean Six Sigma Green Belt (self-paced, online)

 Cancellation and Refund Policy

-- No refunds for cancellations or non-attendance after course starts.
+- No refunds for cancellations or non-attendance after May 23 at 5 pm.

-- Refunds are not issued after the course has begun.
+- Refunds are not issued after May 23 at 5 pm.
 Substitutions may be made anytime before the beginning of the course by informing the Office of Industrial Outreach.

 - If the course is canceled, enrollees will be advised and receive a full refund.